fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 {% include alert.html class='info' title='IN CLASS' text="
 - Discussion of the Blum chapters
-- Surveying "pure foods" in the newspapers as prep for your [Ad Analysis Assignment](newspaper-ads-guide).
+- Surveying pure foods in the newspapers as prep for your [Ad Analysis Assignment](newspaper-ads-guide).
 "%}